cjimti/mk/_posts/2018-07-28-fass-kubeless-kubernetes.md

 ## Motivation

 While our industry sorts out the distinctive and vocabulary of these new architectures, please bear with me while I show you a simplified example, extracted from implementation I find successful.
 There are exciting and innovative ways to trigger and chain FaaS services.
-Implementations like Amazon's Alexa and its use of ASW lambdas are one successful example.
-However in this article I a basic implementation; the everyday needs of an HTTP API stack.
+Implementations like Amazon's Alexa and its use of AWS lambdas are one successful example.
+However in this article I demonstrate a basic implementation; the everyday needs of an HTTP API stack.

 At this point most of my legacy systems are Monoliths; however they are containerized and live in the cluster as they would any hosting environment.
 I design most of my Microservices for generic or reusable functionality or more complex business logic not appropriate for pure functions.
 Functions are a great addition to data flow, and it's pipeline between monoliths, microservices and other functions.
 Kubeless Functions give me the **ability to quickly inject business logic at any point in the platform without significant architectural changes.**